stringparser/batch-these/readme.md

 `var batch = require('batch-these')`

-Has only one method
-  - `batch.these`

-and two `exports` properties
-  - `batch.wait`
-  - `batch.origin`

-#### batch.these(data, callback)
+#### batch.these(data, [callback])

+`data`
+  type: none.

-`data`: the data to be batched.
+  The data to be batched.

+`callback`
+  type: function
+  default: none

   It will be pass to the `callback` when the time comes as an array.

-#### batch.wait
+#### batch.wait([miliseconds])

 type: `number`
-default: `0`
+default: `0` miliseconds

-Time to wait in between batches.
+Time in `ms` to wait in between batches.

-#### batch.origin
+#### batch.origin([function])

 type: `function`
 default: `console.log`

 Function to track down for the batches.
-Internally is using [callsite-tracker](https://github.com/stringparser/callsite-tracker) to get only one stack trace frame.
+Internally is using [callsite-tracker](https://github.com/stringparser/callsite-tracker) to get only one stack trace frame keeping the overhead to a minium.

 ### how it works

-The module uses 1 *stacktrace* frame to figure out *the exact location* of the function and based on that a batch is stored.
-It will keep waiting to have new data input with a timer set for the `batch.wait` time.
+The module uses 1 *stacktrace* frame to figure out *the exact location* of the `callback`.
+Based on that, a batch is stored.
+For each *location* a batch will kept waiting for new data input using a timer.
+The time to be waiting is set using `batch.wait([miliseconds])` time.

-Out of the box is devised to work hand in hand with `stdout.write` and, though it would need some changes as it is, it should work with any other function call.
+NOTE: this package is devised to work hand in hand with `process.stdout.write`.
+That is, the package [*monkeypatches*](https://github.com/stringparser/stdout-monkey) `stdout` in order feed from its data.

+Though it would need some changes as it is, it should work with any other function call.
+With a prior patched, that is.

 ## why